Secure Socket Layer (SSL)

 - Phase-2: Server sends his certificate and Server-key-exchange.
 The server end phase-2 by sending the Server-hello-end packet.

-- Phase-3: In this phase Client reply to the server by sending his certificate and Client-exchange-key.
+- Phase-3: In this phase, Client replies to the server by sending his certificate and Client-exchange-key.

-- Phase-4: In Phase-4 Change-cipher suite occurred and after this Handshake Protocol ends.
+- Phase-4: In Phase-4 Change-cipher suite occurs and after this the Handshake Protocol ends.

 Change-cipher protocol consists of a single message which is 1 byte in length and can have only one value.
 This protocol’s purpose is to cause the pending state to be copied into the current state.

 This protocol is used to convey SSL-related alerts to the peer entity.
-Each message in this protocol contain 2 bytes.
+Each message in this protocol contains 2 bytes.

 The level is further classified into two parts: